Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Requires a .txt file with sample barcodes of each well on the plate to demultiplex samples.
 Prepare a txt file listing sample IDs and corresponding barcodes.
 The barcodes can be found in `A1_A1_barcodes`, note that the sample IDs will be different for rach library.

-Important: The BestRAD protocol we used to construct library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.
+Important: The BestRAD protocol we used to construct the library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.

 **⚠️Important** before running this script, rename fastq.gz files to name format as received from the sequencing center.
 Otherwise stacks will not recognize the input files rename to format PS_P4_L1_2024_S3_L006.R1_001.fastq.gz (same for R2 file) or PS_P4_L1_2024_S3_L006_R1_001.fastq.gz (or with underscore before R#)